Dynamic Object Removal and Spatio-Temporal RGB-D Inpainting via Geometry-Aware Adversarial Learning: Introduction

 \section{Introduction}

-Navigation in urban environments pose a significant challenge for autonomous robots due to the sheer number of dynamic objects (\textit{e.g.} pedestrians, vehicles, cyclists) that continually occlude the scene which hinders essential tasks such localization, mapping and reasoning.
+\IEEEPARstart{N}{avigation} in urban environments pose a significant challenge for autonomous robots due to the sheer number of dynamic objects (\textit{e.g.} pedestrians, vehicles, cyclists) A dynamic object, in this context is any movable object that is currently moving through a scene or has an ability to do so.
+Such objects continually occlude the scene which hinders essential tasks such localization, mapping, and reasoning.
 Several solutions have been proposed to tackle this problem from filtering out regions that contain dynamic objects~\cite{sun2017improving, boniardi2019robot} to assuming a static scene and classifying dynamic object regions as outliers~\cite{klein2007parallel, valada2018incorporating}.
 More recently, learning-based methods~\cite{bescos2019empty, yu2018free, pathakCVPR16context} have shown promising results by inpainting dynamic object regions in images, with the background structure behind them.
 These methods first detect regions containing dynamic objects at the pixel-level using semantic segmentation~\cite{bescos2019empty} or motion segmentation~\cite{Vertens17Icra}, followed by synthesizing the background in those regions using an encoder-decoder architecture.
 Moreover, there are numerous other applications to this inpainting task such as photo editing, video restoration, augmented reality and diminished reality, which makes it a widely studied and fundamental task.